 4. Net Meter

-As a solar owner you remain connected to the grid.
+As a residential solar owner you remain connected to the grid.
 When you produce extra electricity during the day that you don’t consume, the excess is sent to the grid and you receive credit for it on your monthly Con Ed bill.

 This credit balances against the electricity that you consume during the evening when your solar system is not producing energy.
 This arrangement, called net metering, is enabled by a special two-way meter that keeps track of how much energy you import and export in real time.

 The inverter converts Direct Current (DC) electricity generated by solar panels into Alternating Current (AC), which is compatible with the grid and all household devices and appliances.
 The inverter ties into the main circuit breaker panel, injecting AC power into the home’s electrical distribution for direct consumption.

 The inverter is also “the brain” of the solar system, logging and reporting performance data to BSW via the internet throughout the day.
 If a system is not functioning properly, the inverter lets us know.